 However, it will serve as a lesson following a violent storm and a disaster narrowly averted.
 Aldo was almost swept away by the waterfall and probably fell, due to a lack of communication.
 For the rest of the explorations, which will take several days, they will install the telephone.

-In 1952, under the impetus of Georges Marry, the team embarked on the production of a color film about the underground world, “Rivière sans étoiles”.
+In 1952, under the impetus of Georges Marry, the team embarked on the production of a colour film about the underground world, “Rivière sans étoiles”.

 It will share the mysteries of this strange world with as many people as possible.
 Much of the filming will take place in the Choranche, Couffin and Gournier caves, with their hundreds of thousands of fistulas